Medicine and Society

 - History of Science 100.
 Introduction to the History of Science

-- Four half-courses in medical sciences: relevant courses in Chemistry, Life Sciences, Physical Sciences, Mathematics, Molecular and Cellular Biology, Organismic and Evolutionary Biology, Neurobiology, and Human Evolutionary Biology.
+- Four courses in medical sciences: relevant courses in Chemistry, Life Sciences, Physical Sciences, Mathematics, Molecular and Cellular Biology, Organismic and Evolutionary Biology, Neurobiology, and Human Evolutionary Biology.

 - History of Science 97.
 Tutorial, Sophomore Year.